 Contact Info: If you need to get in touch with me over the summer, feel free to email me at rachel.monday@knoxschools.org and I will be happy to answer any questions.
 Please allow at least 24 hours for me to respond.
-Have a great summer, and I look forward to meeting you on the first day of your SENIOR year!
+Have a great summer, and I look forward to meeting you!